How much sucralose replaces sugar? Divide the grams by 600.

 Measure ≈ 333 mg as 3 × 100 mg + 3 × 10 mg micro-scoops (≈ 330 mg)

-Our jars include level 10 mg and 100 mg micro-scoops.
+Hit these doses with a level 10 mg or 100 mg micro-scoop, a milligram scale, or a dilution.
 Sweetness equivalence is approximate (~600x sugar by weight) and varies with the recipe — start low and adjust to taste.

 Quick conversion table